PhotoPay/photopay-android/README.md

 1. Built-in activities (`UISettings`) - SDK handles everything and you just need to start our built-in activity and handle result, customisation options are limited
 2. Built-in fragment (`RecognizerRunnerFragment`) - reuse scanning UX from our built-in activities in your own activity
 3. Custom UX (`RecognizerRunnerView`) - SDK handles camera management while you have to implement completely custom scanning UX
-4. DirectApi (`RecognizerRunner`) - SKD only handles recognition while you have to provide it with the images, either from camera or from a file
+4. Direct Api (`RecognizerRunner`) - SKD only handles recognition while you have to provide it with the images, either from camera or from a file

 ## <a name="runBuiltinActivity"></a> Built-in activities (`UISettings`)